 - Swollen lymph nodes in the neck, armpits, and groin.

 - Nail changes.

 - Repeated outbreaks of cold sores or genital herpes sores.

 - Mouth sores or a yeast infection of the mouth (thrush).

 Doctors use tests to find HIV antibodies or antigens in blood, urine, or saliva.
 If the test is positive, another test, such as a polymerase chain reaction (PCR) test, may be done to be sure.
 Sometimes a PCR test is done at the same time as the first test.

 How is HIV treated?

-HIV is treated with a mix of medicines.
-This is called antiretroviral therapy (ART).
-ART aims to control the amount of virus in your body.
-These medicines slow the rate at which the virus grows.
-Taking them can reduce the amount of virus in your body and help you stay healthy.
+HIV is treated with a mix of medicines called antiretroviral therapy (ART).
+Often the medicines are combined into a single pill.
+ART slows the rate at which the virus grows and can reduce the amount of virus in your body.
+Taking the medicine can prevent AIDS and help you stay healthy.

-Make sure you take your medicines exactly as directed.
+It's important to take your medicines exactly as directed.
 When treatment doesn't work, it's often because the virus has become resistant to the medicine.
-This can happen if you don't take your medicines in the right way.
+This can happen if you miss doses.